 Advanced Oxidation Process (AOP)

 Advanced Oxidation Process (“AOP”) is a powerful sanitizer.
-In fact, the process of using UV and Ozone together creates hydroxyl radicals, and this is the most powerful oxidizer available for a residential pool.
+The process of using UV and Ozone together creates hydroxyl radicals, and this is the most powerful oxidizer available for a residential pool.

 This system uses a UV water sanitizer partnered with an (O3) Ozone Oxidizer for an eco-friendly process to clean chlorine or saltwater pools.
 The two work together to make swimming pools clear with a dramatic reduction in the need for chlorine and salt generated in standard pools.
 When ozone decomposes in water, the free radicals hydrogen peroxy (HO2) and hydroxyl (OH) that are formed have great oxidizing capacity and play an active role in the disinfection process.